0ptimus/PyInger/README.md

 ## Notes

 The script will log the first instance when a host is down on any given date in *pyinger_notification.log* file.
-I did this so only one notification is sent out when a host is down.
+I did this so only one notification per date is sent out when a host is down.  **(So you don't receive repeated notifications while you're bringing a host back up.)**

 **You need to manually delete the line associated with the host in the pyinger_notification.log when you bring the host back up.
 If you don't remove the line, no new notifications will be sent out for the host on the same date.**